hipache/hipache/README.md

 * __server.maxSockets__: The maximum number of sockets which can be opened on each backend (per worker)
-* __server.deadBackendTTL__: The number of seconds a backend is flagged as `dead' before retrying to proxy another request to it
+* __server.deadBackendTTL__: The number of seconds a backend is flagged as `dead' before retrying to proxy another request to it (doesn't apply if you are using a third-party health checker)
 * __server.address__: IPv4 and IPv6 Addresses listening (HTTP and HTTPS)
 * __server.https__: SSL configuration (omit this section to disable HTTPS)
-* __driver__: Redis url (you can omit this entirely to use the local redis on the default port)

-If you want a master/slave Redis, specify a second url for the master, eg: __driver__: ["redis://slave:port", "redis://master:port"].
+* __driver__: Redis url (you can omit this entirely to use the local redis on the default port).
+If you want a master/slave Redis, specify a second url for the master, eg: `driver: ["redis://slave:port", "redis://master:port"]`.
 More generally, the driver syntax is: `redis://:password@host:port/database#prefix` - all parameter are optional, hence just `redis:` is a valid driver uri.

-More infos about drivers in lib/drivers.
+More infos about drivers in [lib/drivers](tree/master/lib).

-### 3. Spawn the server
+### 3. Spawning

-From the shell:
+From the shell (defaults to using the `config/config.json` file):

     $ hipache

-Or if you use the port 80:
+If you use a privileged port (eg: 80):

     $ sudo hipache

-Or by specifying your configuration file:
+If you want to use a specific configuration file:

-    $ hipache --config config.json
+    $ hipache --config path/to/someConfig.json

 __Managing multiple configuration files:__

-The default configuration file is `config.json`.
+The default configuration file is `config/config.json`.
 It's possible to have different configuration files named `config_<suffix>.json`, where the suffix is the value of an environment variable named `SETTINGS_FLAVOR`.